Last Updated on June 25, 2024 by Tech Queries Team

 Internet Cache is also known as browser Cache or web Cache.
 When you visit a new website on your web browser, it takes longer to open.
 It is because the browser has to load all the elements of the website.

-Hence, the web browser saves some of the data on Cache Memory so that it can load the webpages faster.
+Hence, the web browser saves some of the data on Cache Memory so that it can load the webpages faster, the next time you open it.
 But, if your Cache Memory is full, it might show down your browsing speed when you visit new websites.

 Therefore, most users clean/remove the Cached Data frequently.
 We Provided a step-by-step procedure on how to remove Browser Cache.
 You can scroll down or use the Table of Content to jump to the segment.